ZexFR/Discord-Token-Generator/README.md

 * Join my server for extra tools
 * Give me creds on this
 * You must be using a vpn whilst using this tool
+* Tool stopped working due to discord changing a lot since I posted this, therefore this will NOT be updated.